Physics-50/Module-3/docs/superweak1.md

 <img src="images/module3-configuration.JPG" alt="Experimental Set-up" width="300"/>

-You will use the tape measure to measure the spacing $$x$$ between interference maxima, as well as the distance $$L$$ of the diffraction grating from the screen.
+You will use the tape measure (if you have a ruler available you may find the ruler easier to work with) to measure the spacing $$x$$ between interference maxima, as well as the distance $$L$$ of the diffraction grating from the screen.
 In planning your experiment you will want to think about how to do this as accurately as possible.
 What are the dominant sources of error?
 What can you do to minimize systematic error?
 Even when you've done your best to reduce systematic error, some will remain.
 What can you do to randomize the remaining systematic error?

 In week one, we will attempt to answer these questions.

 ## Exploratory Measurements

-As in previous modules, you should perform the following exploratory measurements and record them in your [data sheet assigned from Google Classroom.](https://classroom.google.com/c/MTI2NjQ0NDEyMTAx/a/MjAyODE1ODE3OTY5/details){:target="_blank"}
+As in previous modules, you should perform the following exploratory measurements and record them in your [data sheet assigned from Google Classroom.](https://classroom.google.com/u/0/w/MjUxNTgyMzY1MDM5/tc/MjUxNTgyMzY1MDQ3){:target="_blank"}

 The ultimate goal of Module 3 is to determine the wavelength of your laser by measuring $$x$$ while varying $$L$$.
 However, for week 1, we will focus only on getting the most accurate measurement of $$x$$.
 To do so, we will "wiggle" our experimental parameters to find out which ones significantly change the value of $$x$$ that we measure.
 This is a typical first experimental step, and it will inform our experimental procedure that we will use next week.